Dynamical Tropicalisation: A Proof for Theorem

 \begin{proof} We proceed in the following steps.
 2mm

-{Step 1.} The map $\Phi_m$ has degree $m$, and it is well-known that $m^{p-n}$ is the correct normalisation factor for $\Phi_m^*$ to preserve the total mass of $[Z]$.
-Therefore, all the elements of the sequence $\{m^{p-n}\Phi^*_m[Z] \}$ have an equal normalised total mass, and as a result of the Banach--Alaoglu theorem, the sequence is locally compact with respect to the weak topology of currents.
-In other words, it has a convergence subsequence.
-2mm
+{Step 1.} The extention of the map $\Phi_m$ to an endomorphism of $\P^n$ has degree $m,$ with respect to $O(1).$ It is well-known that $m^{p-n}$ is the correct normalisation factor for $\Phi_m^*$ to preserve the normalised total mass of the closure of $[Z]$ in $\P^n$.
+Therefore, all the elements of the sequence $\{m^{p-n}\Phi^*_m[\bar{Z}] \}$ have an equal normalised total mass, and as a result of the Banach--Alaoglu theorem, the sequence is locally compact with respect to the weak topology of currents.
+In other words, it has a convergence subsequence in $\P^n$, and by restriction on $(\C^*)^n.$ 2mm

 {Step 2.} In Subsection ~\ref{subs:conv_supp} below, we prove that the support of any cluster value $\sS$ of the sequence is given by $\Log^{-1}(\trop(Z)).$ Let $\Sigma$ be a unimodular fan with $|\Sigma|= \trop(Z).$ Since $\sS$ is a positive closed current of bidimension $(p,p)$, by Demailly's second theorem of support, \cite[III.2.13]{DemaillyBook1}, it can be represented as